LoeizD/js30/Extra_SingaporeBlog/img/img-keys.md

 This is on the other side of Sentosa Island, a resort.
 The Chinese Gaden's Pagoda.
 One unexpected thing coming from France is that I expect the heat to go away when it's night, cloudy or rainy.
 But the heat stays, that's very cool.
+Strange Drinks.
+The best: Lychee Drink, ordinary.
+The stangest: Grass Jelly, I have no idea what it is and I couldn't finish it.